On this page:

 A kidney transplant places a healthy kidney from another person into your body.
 The kidney may come from someone who has just died.
 Your doctor will place your name on a waiting list for a kidney.
 A family member or friend might be able to give you a kidney.
 Then you don’t have to wait.

-Read more in Treatment Methods for Kidney Failure: Transplantation.
+More information is provided in the NIDDK health topic, Treatment Methods for Kidney Failure: Transplantation.

 *See the Pronunciation Guide for tips on how to say the the words in bold type.